 This project would add new access points and stations to the existing McCormick Place Busway, transforming it into the South Lakefront Busway.
-The project also considers alternatives for linking Museum Campus institutions with each other as well as CTA's Red and Green Lines, the proposed South Lakefront Busway, and the rapidly redeveloping Cermak Road corridor extending from McCormick Place to Motor Row and Chinatown.
+The project also considers alternatives for linking Museum Campus institutions with each other, as well as CTA's Red and Green Lines, the proposed South Lakefront Busway, and the rapidly redeveloping Cermak Road corridor that extends from McCormick Place to Motor Row and Chinatown.
+CTA bus routes #2, #6, #J14, #26, and #28 are expected to use the McCormick Place Busway.